Raynold Oilouch

-Raynold B. Oilouch (born 1965 or 1966) is a Palauan politician who served as the Vice President of Palau 19 January 2017 to 21 January 2021.
-Oilouch was elected Vice President in the 2016 elections.
-He is also the minister of justice.
+Raynold B. Oilouch (born 1965 or 1966) is a Palauan politician.
+He has served as the Vice President of Palau from 19 January 2017 to 21 January 2021, and again since 16 January 2025.
+Oilouch was elected vice president in the 2016 elections.
+He was also the Minister of Justice from January 2017 to January 2021, and minister of health since January 2025.

-Before his term as Vice President, he served as senator from Ngchesar in the Senate of Palau.
+Before his term as vice president, he served as senator from Ngchesar in the Senate of Palau.

 Oilouch has a bachelor's degrees of both social sciences and economics from Canberra College of Advanced Education.
 He has also been practicing law in Palau since 1998.